Diamondbacks vs. Marlins Player Props Betting Odds

 Gurriel Stats

-- Lourdes Gurriel Jr. has seven doubles, a triple, five home runs, nine walks and 19 RBI (35 total hits).
-He has stolen one base.
+- Lourdes Gurriel Jr. has seven doubles, a triple, five home runs, 10 walks and 19 RBI (35 total hits).
+He's also swiped one base.

 Gurriel Recent Games